Frequently Asked Questions

 Participation and loan of equipment and reagents is free of charge.
 Please note that we do not reimburse travel costs.

 The first and only step to becoming an "ABE teacher" is to attend one of our teacher training workshops that is open to new teachers.
-Due to funding transitions, we do not currently have trainings scheduled for new teachers.
-Interested teachers should contact us to be placed on our interest list.
-Please email your name, your phone number and your school’s name and address to lshipp@sdccd.edu.
+Please email your name, your phone number, and your school’s name and address to tmilani@sdccd.edu.

-Once you are trained, you are officially an "ABE teacher," and you become eligible to sign up to borrow the materials you need to be able to implement the ABE labs in your classroom.
+Once you are trained, you are officially an "ABE teacher," and you become eligible to sign up to borrow the materials you need to be able to implement the ABE labs in your classroom at no cost.

 The ABE program normally serves students indirectly through their teachers.
 We do not currently have programs that directly teach the ABE labs to students.
 So the way for a student to do the ABE labs is to have a teacher who participates in our program.
 Feel free to speak to your teacher and encourage them to participate!